-The days of separating students based on special needs in the classroom are over, as research has shown that the inclusion of different learning patterns and skill levels allows for more diverse socializations and relationships, increased collaboration, and added preparation for adult life in an inclusive society.
-Keep reading and learn more about what inclusion can look like in an early childhood classroom.
+The days of separating students based on special needs in the classroom are over.
+Research has shown that the inclusion of students with different learning patterns and skill levels allows for more diverse socializations and relationships, increased collaboration, and added preparation for adult life in an inclusive society.
+Keep reading to learn more about what inclusion can look like in your early childhood classroom!

 What Does Early Childhood Inclusion Look Like?

-Adults have had time to consider what learning methods and coping mechanisms work for them when they need to focus, but early childhood learners have not had the time or experience to learn the coping skill that will help them be successful yet.
+Adults have had time to consider what learning methods and coping mechanisms work for them when they need to focus.
+But early childhood learners have not had the time and experiences to develop the coping skills that will help them succeed.

-Inclusion in an early childhood classroom may include adaptable seating, fidgets and other tools to help students learn.
-Having a focus on highlighting students strengths can be incorporated into working to overcome their weaknesses.
+Inclusion in an early childhood classroom may include adaptable seating, fidgets, and other tools to help students learn.
+Focusing on highlighting student strengths can be incorporated into working to overcome their weaknesses.

 Tools for Accommodating Young Learners with Special Needs

-Abilitations products are developed by therapists and teachers to assist in successfully including and meeting the special needs of young children.
-These tools can help all children recognize their strengths and making needed accommodations for any weaknesses.
+Abilitations products have been developed by therapists and teachers to assist in successfully including and meeting the special needs of young children.
+These tools can help all children recognize their strengths and allow teachers to accommodate weaknesses.

 Offering students alternative seating options can help to increase time spent focused and on-task.
-Check out the different products available from Abilitations.
+Check out these seating options available from Abilitations.

-Some early childhood learners need to fidget to maintain focus on learning, and the specialized and safe products from Abilitations can give them the sensory input they need.
+Some early childhood learners need to fidget to maintain focus on learning, and the specialized and safe products from Abilitations offer the sensory input they need.

-When the world is overwhelming and seems chaotic it becomes difficult for students to learn.
-A variety of sensory tools from Abilitations can offer calming input to help a child focus.
+When the environment feels overwhelming and chaotic, it becomes difficult for students to learn.
+Various sensory tools from Abilitations can offer calming input to help a child focus.

 These types of tools and so many more are available online for purchase to use in early childhood classrooms.
-Bringing out the very best in all students, regardless of their specific needs, is the goal of the Abilitations products line.
+Bringing out the best in all students, regardless of their specific needs, is the goal of the Abilitations products line.